FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 2. Vibrational relaxation

-This is a non-radiative loss of energy between vibrational energy levels.
+Vibrational relaxation is a non-radiative loss of energy between vibrational energy levels.
 This excess vibrational energy is lost as kinetic energy to other vibrational modes, either of the same molecule or of a different molecule.
-This energy is loss happens very rapidly (10-14 - 10-12 seconds) and is often measured using Raman or IR spectroscopy.
+This energy is loss happens very rapidly (10-14 – 10-12 seconds) and is often measured using Raman spectroscopy or IR spectroscopy.

 3. Fluorescence